Postpartum Depression – Natural Options

 Women began seeking safe alternatives for antidepressants during pregnancy several years ago, when research first showed that the drugs could affect their unborn child.
 Many women also try to avoid any pharmaceuticals when breastfeeding, including that vulnerable phase right after birth when the hormonal tides are shifting.
 Postpartum depression may be a result of these shifting hormonal tides combined with the exhaustion of caring for a newborn.
 Yet suffering from unmedicated depression, during pregnancy or breastfeeding, may carry its own risks for mother and child.

 There is some research on homeopathic medicines during pregnancy, such as a study done on laboring women in Israel.
-The study compared the use of Arnica (a common homeopathic medicine to stop bleeding) and Bellis perennis (a very similar medicine) with placebo.
+The study compared the use of Arnica (a common homeopathic medicine to stop bleeding) and Bellis perennis (a very similar medicine) with a placebo.
 The two natural medicines significantly reduced bleeding during childbirth.
-(You can find Arnica in any health food store, although Bellis is harder to find in the US).
-In other studies, homeopathic medicines reduced the duration of labor by 40%, while others reduced the complications of pregnancy by almost 400%.
+(You can find Arnica in any health food store, although Bellis is harder to find in the U.S.).
+In other studies, homeopathic medicines reduced the duration of labor by 40 percent, while others reduced the complications of pregnancy by almost 400 percent.

 For chronic conditions, including depression, a professional homeopath must be consulted to find the correct medicine for the individual and to manage the client’s care during pregnancy.
 For acute episodes, however, self-care with store-bought medicines is safe and can bring great relief.
 Here are a few of the most common for depression during and right after pregnancy:

-Sepia is a powerful medicine for depression during or after pregnancy, and it will work especially well when the woman is exhausted, wants to get away from it all, and feels overwhelmed or “at the end of my rope.”
-The feeling of being too tired to cope and of wanting to get away from a 24/7 responsibility – such as the care of a newborn – can lead to postpartum depression for which Sepia is such an effective medicine.
+Sepia is a powerful medicine for depression during or after pregnancy, and it will work especially well when the woman is exhausted, wants to get away from it all, and feels overwhelmed or “at the end of her rope.”
+The feeling of being too tired to cope and of wanting to get away from a 24/7 responsibility—such as the care of a newborn—can lead to postpartum depression for which Sepia is such an effective medicine.
 When a woman is breastfeeding, she may need Sepia when she feels totally drained and exhausted.

-Sepia is also likely to work well when one or more of these physical symptoms is present: morning sickness, varicose veins, hemorrhoids, lower back pain, and uterine cramps relieved by a heating pad.
+Sepia is also likely to work well when one or more of these physical symptoms are present: morning sickness, varicose veins, hemorrhoids, lower back pain, and uterine cramps relieved by a heating pad.